dmitrii-galantsev/pichu_loves_you/README.md

 # pichu_loves_you

-Minimal bot for liking content that contains pichu!
+Minimal bot for liking content that contains gm!

 It's all in Rust.

 ## How to cross-compile?